ExploiTR/YouP3/README.md

  ### Navbar
   * One click to go to Youtube trends to Youtube Music.. whatever available
  ### Download management
-  * Faster downloads possible by Android's Default Download Manager ( To be enabled from Settings, and YouP3 won't monitor any download transfered to Android's DownloadManager)
+  * Faster downloads(test cases shows uses full bandwidth) possible by [PRDownloader](https://github.com/MindorksOpenSource/PRDownloader)
-  * Stop-Resume-Pause Support (beta | Only on PRDownloader)
+  * Stop-Resume-Pause Support (beta)
   * Background downloads (beta)
   * Realtime progress of file downloads
   * In-App Audio and Video player.
+(Strictly in Beta)
  ### Except Them
   * Auto-Search videos when typed on searchbar (To be enabled from settings)
   * Fullscreen mode (To be enabled from settings)